hashim222/coding-library-drf-api/README.md

     }
     ```

-  - In order to enable jwt token, need to add these configs.
+  - In order to enable jwt token, need to add these configs:

     ```
     REST_USE_JWT = True